 With our industry in turmoil and practices in the throws of the COVID-19 Novel Coronavirus crisis, practices are forced to cut back operations and shift employees to either work-from-home, furloughed, or laid-off altogether.
-It is more imperative now, more than ever, to monitor the vital lifelines of the revenue cycle and your practice.
-Below are critical areas of your revenue cycle you should be looking at on a regular basis to maintain proper cash flow and an efficient and effective revenue cycle.
+It is imperative now, more than ever, to monitor the vital lifelines of the revenue cycle and your practice.
+Below are critical reporting areas of your revenue cycle you should be looking at on a regular basis to maintain proper cash flow and an efficient and effective revenue cycle.

-- The billing media charge volume ratio should remain relatively consistent over time.
-The billing media should remain in line with expectations for the carrier category.
+This report tracks the claim volume by payer category and original billing media (paper, electronic, statements, etc.) by original billing date.
+The billing media charge volume ratio should remain relatively consistent over time and in line with expectations for the carrier category.
 The claim volume report also helps alert you if there is a notable fluctuation in charge volume, shift in original billing media that might suggest a payer mix shift, or incorrect setup of a carrier in the master file.

-Payment Posting Lag
+Payment Posting Lag Report

-- Review the report to ensure posting TAT is consistent and within expectations.
+The payment posting lag report shows you the turnaround time (TAT) from receipt/deposit to posting for payments and denials.
+You should review the report to ensure posting TAT is consistent and within expectations.
 If lags are outside expectations, investigation may be required to identify bottlenecks or inefficiencies in the process.

-Charge Posting Lag
+Charge Posting Lag Report

-AR Follow Up Analysis
+AR Follow Up Analysis Report

-- [40+ Days Since Follow Up Table Can Be Found In “AR Follow Up Analysis”]
+40+ Days Since Follow Up Table Can Be Found In “AR Follow Up Analysis”

 This report show # of vouchers and AR by aging for vouchers that have had claim notes applied during previous work efforts, but have not had a claim note applied in 40+ days.
 These claims should be isolated for collectors to work, re-status, and push the payer for resolution.

-- [60+ Days No Follow Up Table Can Be Found In “AR Follow Up Analysis”]
+60+ Days No Follow Up Table Can Be Found In “AR Follow Up Analysis”

 This report show # of vouchers and AR by aging for vouchers that have had no payment or adjustment that were last billed 60+ days ago, and have had no claim notes applied.
 These claims should be statused to confirm the payer has the claim on file and adjudication is forthcoming.

-Appointment Eligibility Status
+Appointment Eligibility Status Report

-- This report shows the % of kept non-self-pay appointments that fall into each of the eligibility statuses.
-This can help illustrate registration errors that prevent the payer from finding the patient (Exceptions) and instances where the patient has new insurance that has not yet been obtained (Inactive).
+This report trends the results of eligibility verification efforts as logged in the PM system.
+The appointment eligibility status report shows the percentage of kept non-self-pay appointments that fall into each of the eligibility statuses.
+It can help illustrate registration errors that prevent the payer from finding the patient (Exceptions) and instances where the patient has new insurance that has not yet been obtained (Inactive).
 Trends can be used to help educate staff to reduce registration errors and ensure updated insurance information is being captured.

-Outstanding AR Percentage by Month
+Outstanding AR Percentage By Month Report

-- This report tracks AR satisfaction by service month over time to monitor that claims are being resolved as expected and no unexpected pockets of AR are accruing
+This report tracks AR satisfaction by service month over time to monitor that claims are being resolved as expected and no unexpected pockets of AR are accruing.

-Days in A/R by Payer
+Days in A/R by Payer Report

-- This report illustrates how quickly insurance companies process and pay claims.
+This report illustrates how quickly insurance companies process and pay claims.
 It’s crucial to understand payer processing time norms and identify if payment goals are not being met based on experience with your practice’s major payers.
-Quickly focusing on payers that begin to process outside of identified norms can ensure there are no bottlenecks caused by practice or payer behavior that are negatively impacting cash flow.
+Quickly focusing on payers that begin to process outside of identified norms can ensure there are no holdups caused by practice or payer behavior that are negatively impacting cash flow.

 Having the proper protocols in place to monitor your revenue cycle is critical to truly understanding the health of your revenue cycle and practice’s profitability.
-If you have any questions on how to deploy these analytical metrics in your practice or interested in entrusting HIS team of revenue cycle experts to manage it for you please contact us.
+If you have any questions on how to deploy these analytical metrics in your practice or interested in entrusting HIS team of revenue cycle experts to manage it for you please contact us today!